Larry Whiteside Scholarship

 Amount of the Award: $3,000

-* Winner will receive a free trip to the 2016 NABJ Convention & Career Fair in Washington, DC.
+* Winner will receive a free trip to the 2017 NABJ Convention & Career Fair in New Orleans, LA.
 Registration, lodging, a round-trip flight and a meals stipend will be provided.
 He/She will be acknowledged during the Sports Task Force events and required to write a post-convention account of the experience.*

 Student Type: Undergraduate or Graduate